tedserbinski/www-jekyll/_posts/mobility/2018-02-21-bosch-acquires-techstars-mobility-graduate-splt.markdown

 As a result of Techstars Mobility, SPLT relocated to Detroit from New York City.
 As part of Bosch, they will continue to operate the SPLT business in downtown Detroit.

-<mark>As the first investor in SPLT, founded by the talented duo <a href="https://www.linkedin.com/in/anyababbitt/">Anya Babbitt</a> and <a href="https://www.linkedin.com/in/yalezhang/">Yale Zhang</a>, I’m proud to be a part of their startup journey from formation to exit.</mark> Originally focused on consumer carpooling, they switched to enterprise carpooling, after I gave them feedback on the advantages of going enterprise.
+<mark>As an early supporter and investor in SPLT, founded by the talented duo <a href="https://www.linkedin.com/in/anyababbitt/">Anya Babbitt</a> and <a href="https://www.linkedin.com/in/yalezhang/">Yale Zhang</a>, I’m proud to be a part of their startup journey from formation to exit.</mark> Anya and Yale used the Techstars network and resources to their advantage, and through a serious of great decisions, ultimately found success.

-I’m glad they took my advice :)

 <figure class="wide">
 <img src="{% asset techstars-mobility-demo-day-2015-anya-yale.jpg @path %}" alt="Founders of SPLT, Anya Babbitt and Yale Zhang, at the 2015 Techstars Mobility Demo Day">